ekieffer/SYCL-DPCPP-FPGA/docs/dpcpp.md

 # What is the Intel® oneAPI DPC++ compiler

 In heterogenous computing, accelerator devices support the host processor by executing specific portion of code more efficiently.
-In this context, the Intel® oneAPI toolkit supports two different approach for heterogeous computing:
+In this context, the Intel® oneAPI toolkit supports two different approaches for heterogeous computing:

 !!! abstract "1.
 Data Parallel C++ with SYCL"